-In general, December in the Cape Provinces is consistently hot and dry, with crystal-clear skies—an ideal time for a beach vacation if you don't mind the crowds and frequent winds.
+In South Africa's Cape Provinces, December is consistently hot and dry, with crystal-clear skies—an ideal time for a beach vacation if you don't mind the crowds and frequent winds.

-By contrast, in the north, December is the wettest month, with frequent afternoon thunderstorms in Johannesburg and Kruger, while Durban and the KwaZulu-Natal coast can be swelteringly humid.
+By contrast, December is the wettest month in the north, with frequent afternoon thunderstorms in Johannesburg and Kruger, while Durban and the KwaZulu-Natal coast can be swelteringly humid.
 The mosquito population also soars with summer rainfall.
-Away from the coast, everywhere the interior is hot, explaining why locals flock to the coast.
-Daily temperatures average 75°F (??°C) in Cape Town, 77°F (??°C) in Johannesburg, and 90°F (??°C) in Kruger.
+Away from the ocean, everywhere in the interior is hot, explaining why locals flock to the coast.
+Daily temperatures average 75°F (24°C) in Cape Town, 77°F (25°C) in Johannesburg, and 90°F (32°C) in Kruger.

 Crowds & Costs

 Early December is a good time to visit before the peak visitor rush begins.
 Mid-December to mid-January is South Africa's busiest period as school holidays begin and local vacationers pack the game parks and beaches, and traffic along the Garden Route can be crowded.